akshaybharadwaj11/TherapEase/README.md

 # Mental Health Game Application

-This is a mental health game application built with MERN stack and using Machine learning models - BART and Stable Diffusion-Xl.
+This is a mental health game application built with MERN stack and using Transformer model - BART for summarization and Generative Model - Stable Diffusion-XL for pictionary image generation.
 The application allows users to play games using pictures, and based on the response times for each question, therapists can gain insights into the patient's mental state.

 ## Features